 Understand the performance and limitations of the Extended Procedures.

-The Space Data Link Security (SDLS) Protocol [1] is a protocol that implements user-selected security services to the data transported by the Space Data Link (SDL) protocols ([4], [5], [6], and [7]) in space-to-ground, ground-to-space, and space-to-space links.
+The Space Data Link Security (SDLS) Protocol [1] is a protocol that implements user-selected security services to the data transported by the Space Data Link (SDL) protocols ([4], [5], [6], and [7]).
 The SDLS protects the Service Data Units transported by the SDL protocol and, in addition, selected SDL protocol data structures taking into account compatibility constraints with SDL and Space Link Extension services.

 The Recommended Standard for SDLS Extended Procedures (EP) [2] extends the SDLS protocol with a standardized set of auxiliary services for managing an implementation of the SDLS protocol.
 These EP services are categorized into Key Management, Security Association (SA) Management, and SDLS Monitoring & Control.
 Further, [2] specifies service interfaces and data structures for transport of EP service messages within the Space Data Link (SDL) protocols along with a security unit status reporting mechanism.

-SDLS Extended Procedures encompass well-known procedures such as Over-The-Air Rekeying (OTAR) which are documented in this Green Book.
+SDLS Extended Procedures encompass well-known procedures such as Over-The-Air Rekeying (OTAR) which are fully documented in the Blue Book [2].
 Furthermore, this report describes the concept of operations and illustrates normal and contingency scenarios so that mission designers and protocol implementers can make optimal use of the SDLS EP recommendation.

 scope

-The information contained in this Report is not part of the CCSDS Recommended Standards on the Space Data Link Security Protocol [1] and [2].
+The information contained in this Report is informative, and not a normative part of the CCSDS Recommended Standards on the Space Data Link Security Protocol [1] and [2].
 In the event of any conflict between the Recommended Standards and the material presented herein, the Recommended Standards shall prevail.

 organization of this report